talonhub/community/PRACTICES.md

 ### Clip Versus Paste

 Our voice commands using the clipboard usually have `paste` or `clip` in their spoken forms.
 Going forward, use `paste` for commands directly performing a kind of paste operation, such as pasting without formatting.
 Use `clip` for commands using the clipboard contents for anything else.
-Use `clip` for commands performing a paste as a step towards achieving a bigger objective, such as searching for the current clipboard contents in a file.
+This includes performing a paste as a step towards achieving a bigger objective, such as searching for the current clipboard contents in a file.

 ## Sleep Practices